this post has savory spice mixes for meat and fish, plus sweet spice mixes for drinks and desserts, plus a marinade and infused olive oil recipe

 This time of year we want to throw EVERYTHING on the grill!
 Chicken, fish and beef all seem to taste better when grilled outside in the summertime.
 Even veggies – and especially corn on the cob, seem to pop with flavor when they’re grilled.
 We’ve rounded up some DIY spice and rub recipes for you in this post.
 Give them a try and let us know which one is your favorite!

 Making your own rubs and spice mixes is a great way to control your sodium intake and also avoid any unwanted ingredients.
 Plus, you can adjust the recipe to meet the tastes of your household.
+In addition to making your own salad dressings, it’s an excellent way to save money and maximize flavor while controlling your salt and sugar intake.

 Get creative with these spice mixes and try them out on different dishes – let us know how it goes!